Lissy93/dashy/README.md

 - 🇯🇵 **Japanese**: `ja` - Contributed by Anon

 #### Add your Language
 I would love for Dashy to be available to everyone, without language being a barrier to entry for non-native English speakers.
-If you have a few minutes to sapir, you're help with translating it would be very much appreciated.
+If you have a few minutes to spare, you're help with translating it would be very much appreciated.
 It's quite a quick task, all text is in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales), and you don't have to translate it all.
 For more info, see the [Adding a New Language Docs](./docs/multi-language-support.md#adding-a-new-language), and feel free to reach out if you need any support.

 **[⬆️ Back to Top](#dashy)**